+Pre-Req: Counselor and Physical Education Staff recommendation

+Fees: None

-Course: 611 Credit: 1/2 Duration: Semester Grades: 10-12 Pre-Req: Application must be filled out by deadline and approved by Physical Education staff Fees: None This class is intended to provide an individualized daily plan including exercise, nutrition and stress reduction that can be implemented throughout each day.
+This class is intended to provide an individualized daily plan including exercise, nutrition and stress reduction that can be implemented throughout each day.
 This class is going to be student driven, exercise choices are going to be decided and implemented depending on the interest and needs of each student.
 A log will be used to assist with daily record keeping for both the exercise and eating requirements, based on individualized goals.
 Current trends in fitness and wellness will be practiced and studied.
 Students will learn to safely use a wide array of fitness equipment such as stability balls, medicine balls, foam rollers, exercise steps and boxes, bands, yoga blocks, body bars and dumbbells, along with motorized fitness equipment such as treadmills, bikes and elliptical machines.
 Students will develop the skills and knowledge necessary to improve a balanced and healthy lifestyle.
 The teacher will guide the student through the program and provide the encouragement needed to meet individual goals and continued improvement.